gityash56/letsUp-sql/README.md

 # letsUp-sql
-About the basics of sql commands
+About the basics of sql